mssql¶

 Enables executing queries through a mssql connection obtained from a pool promise.

-import { ConnectionPool } from 'mssql'
+import mssql from 'mssql'

-import { MssqlPoolPromiseQueryRunner } from "./queryRunners/MssqlPoolPromiseQueryRunner";
+import { MssqlPoolPromiseQueryRunner } from "ts-sql-query/queryRunners/MssqlPoolPromiseQueryRunner";

 const poolPromise = new ConnectionPool({